 - Location information.

+- Correlation information.

 ***** Eighth modification *****

 6.2.3.1 Architecture

 In the 5GC network, user plane functions are separated from the control plane functions.
 The SMF that handles control plane actions (e.g. establishing, modifying, deleting) for the PDU sessions shall include an IRI-POI that has the LI capability to generate the related xIRI.
 The UPF that handles the user plane data shall include a CC-POI that has have the capability to duplicate the user plane packets from the PDU sessions based on the interception rules received from the SMF.
 Figure 6.2-4 shows the LI architecture for SMF/UPF based interception.